enzia/wow_classic_warrior_macros/README.md

 ### Description

-Casts Pummel if you are in Berserker Stance.
+Casts Pummel on the target or mouseover target if you are in Berserker Stance.
 If a shield is not equipped, casts Berserker Stance.
 Otherwise, casts Shield Bash instead.
+Prioritizes the mouseover target.

 ```
 if stance is berserker: